 Take a boat and explore the islands when you visit Sitka in Alaska.

-Finishing Our Last Alaska Port
+Finishing Our Last Stop In Sitka in Alaska

 Our tour ended very late so the boat actually dropped us back at our cruise ship.
 It had been a serene way to visit Sitka in Alaska.